awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-amazonmq-broker.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `AutoMinorVersionUpgrade`  <a name="cfn-amazonmq-broker-autominorversionupgrade"></a>
-Enables automatic upgrades to new minor versions for brokers, as Apache releases the versions\.
+Enables automatic upgrades to new minor versions for brokers, as new engine versions are released\.
 The automatic upgrades occur during the maintenance window of the broker or after a manual broker reboot\.
 *Required*: Yes
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)